Dragon Ball (TV series): World Martial Arts Tournament Saga

 After finding the Dragon Balls and using them, Goku undergoes rigorous training under world renowned martial artist Master Roshi in order to fight in the World Martial Arts Tournament (天下一武道会, "Tenkaichi Budōkai"), a competitive fighting tournament that attracts fighters from all around the world.
 A monk named Krillin becomes Goku's training partner and rival, but they quickly become best friends.
 After training with Master Roshi for a few months, Goku and Krillin start in the tournament, which is held every five years.
-They battle through with various opponents and Yamcha fights a mysterious man named Jackie Chun, who looks and fights oddly similar to Master Roshi.
+They battle various opponents, and Yamcha fights a mysterious man named Jackie Chun, who looks and fights oddly similar to Master Roshi.
 As the tournament continues, Goku and Jackie Chun are the final fighters, and after hours of battle, Jackie Chun realizes Goku is mimicking all of his moves.
 Recognizing that Goku is shorter, he lunges a flying kick at Goku.
 Knowing that Goku will do one right back, Jackie Chun's longer leg can reliably reach Goku and knock him out, defeating him.